-The Company is an internally-managed real estate investment trust ("REIT") engaged in the ownership, acquisition and management of a diversified portfolio of missioncritical regional and corporate headquarters office buildings in high-quality suburban markets across the U.S. and leased primarily on a single-tenant net lease basis to creditworthy tenants.
-As of December 31, 2022, the Company's portfolio consisted of 81 office properties totaling approximately 9.5 million total leasable square feet located across 29 states.
+The Company is an internally-managed real estate investment trust ("REIT") engaged in the ownership, acquisition and management of a diversified portfolio of office buildings in high-quality suburban markets across the U.S. and leased primarily on a single-tenant net lease basis to creditworthy tenants.
+Our portfolio is comprised of traditional office buildings, as well as governmental office, medical office, office/laboratory, office/research, and office/flex properties.
+As of December 31, 2023, the Company's portfolio consisted of 75 office properties totaling approximately 8.7 million total leasable square feet located across 29 states.

-Upon its formation in July 2021, the Company was initially a wholly-owned subsidiary of Realty Income Corporation ("Realty Income").
-Following completion of the merger transaction involving Realty Income and VEREIT, Inc. ("VEREIT") on November 1, 2021, Realty Income contributed the portion of the combined business comprising certain office real properties and related assets previously owned by subsidiaries of Realty Income, and certain office real properties and related assets previously owned by subsidiaries of VEREIT (collectively, the "Separation") to the Company and its operating partnership, Orion Office REIT LP.
-On November 12, 2021, following the Separation, Realty Income effected a special distribution to its stockholders (including the former holders of VEREIT common stock prior to the merger) of all of the outstanding shares of common stock of the Company (the "Distribution").
-Following the Distribution, the Company became an independent publicly traded company and has been operating in a manner so as to qualify and has elected to be taxed as a REIT, commencing with its initial taxable year ending December 31, 2021.
+The Company was initially formed as a wholly-owned subsidiary of Realty Income Corporation ("Realty Income").
+Following completion of the merger transaction involving Realty Income and VEREIT, Inc. ("VEREIT") on November 1, 2021, Realty Income contributed the combined business comprising certain office real properties and related assets previously owned by subsidiaries of Realty Income, and certain office real properties and related assets previously owned by subsidiaries of VEREIT (collectively, the "Separation") to the Company and its operating partnership, Orion Office REIT LP.
+On November 12, 2021, following the Separation, Realty Income effected a special distribution to its stockholders of all of the outstanding shares of common stock of the Company (the "Distribution").
+Following the Distribution, the Company has been operating as an independent publicly traded company, and the Company has elected to be taxed as a REIT, commencing with its initial taxable year ending December 31, 2021.